-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after your other recurring debts have been paid.
+Lenders use a ratio called "debt to income" to determine the most you can pay monthly after you have paid your other recurring debts.

 Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing costs (this includes loan principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing costs (including loan principal and interest, private mortgage insurance, hazard insurance, taxes, and HOA dues).

-The second number in the ratio is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
-For purposes of this ratio, debt includes credit card payments, auto/boat loans, child support, etcetera.
+The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes things like auto loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Mortgage Qualification Calculator.
+If you want to run your own numbers, we offer a Loan Qualifying Calculator.

-Don't forget these are only guidelines.
-We will be happy to pre-qualify you to determine how much you can afford.
+Remember these are only guidelines.
+We will be happy to help you pre-qualify to determine how large a mortgage loan you can afford.

-First Southeast Mortgage Corporation can answer questions about these ratios and many others.
-Call us at 954.920.9799.
+At First Southeast Mortgage Corporation, we answer questions about qualifying all the time.
+Give us a call at 954.920.9799.